 - Early learning and child care centres regulated by the Department of Education and Early Childhood Development will be permitted to reopen as of May 19, 2020;

-- Non-regulated child care providers may open as of today but must adhere to Public Health guidelines, including having an operational plan;
+- Non-regulated child care providers may open but must adhere to Public Health guidelines, including having an operational plan;

 - Day camps, if the organization can adhere to Public Health measures set out in the document called COVID-19 Recovery Phase: Guidance to Early Learning and Childcare Facilities and Day Camps.